 Disability studies is a diverse interdisciplinary field that investigates broad questions about the nature, meanings, and consequences of disability from interrelated social, historical, cultural, and political perspectives.
 The undergraduate minor in Disability Studies examines disability issues from multiple lenses.

-The goal of the research project is to establish a baseline of access to health care providers for people with developmental disabilities in Wyoming and to explore opportunities to improve access to health care specialists, especially dentists, optometrists, and mental health providers.
+The goal of the research project was to establish a baseline of access to health care providers for people with developmental disabilities in Wyoming and to explore opportunities to improve access to health care specialists, especially dentists, optometrists, and mental health providers.

-The ICAP is a standardized measure that yields an estimate of a person's adaptive functioning, the extent of behavior problems that may limit their inclusion in various settings, as well as a systematic review of all available evaluation data.
+The ICAP is a standardized measure that yields an estimate of a person's adaptive functioning, the extent of behavior problems that may limit his or her inclusion in various settings, as well as a systematic review of all available evaluation data.
 ICAP scores are used by the Wyoming Department of Health, Developmental Disabilities Division as part of the basis for determining eligibility for funding within the Developmental Disabilities service system.
 The Developmental Disabilities Division contracts with WIND to conduct ICAP interviews throughout the state and is responsible for conducting initial, emergency, and continuing eligibility interviews.
 More than 600 interviews are conducted each year.

 The purpose of the Employed Individual with Disabilities EID program is to provide a work incentive for individuals with disabilities.
 People with disabilities who are employed, have a disability based on Social Security Administration guidelines, are both a US citizen and a Wyoming resident, are between ages 16 and 64 and meet income guidelines, may be eligible to apply and should contact their nearest Department of Family Services (DFS) field office.
 Through this program, people with disabilities who work will pay a monthly premium for their Medicaid health-care coverage rather than lose this coverage.

 WIND is a partner in a regional LEND program conducted jointly by the University of Utah School of Medicine - Department of Pediatrics and the Utah State University - Center for Persons with Disabilities.
 LEND programs provide long-term, graduate level interdisciplinary leadership training as well as interdisciplinary services and care.
 URLEND (Utah Regional Leadership Education in Neurodevelopmental Disabilities) uses teleconferencing technology to conduct its weekly training sessions.
 The other regional participants in the URLEND program are the Idaho, Montana and North Dakota UCEDDs.
 In addition to basic leadership and clinical training, URLEND provides specialized training in Autism and Infant/Pediatric Audiology.
-Bill MacLean is the WIND coordinator for URLEND and participates with the trainees in the weekly sessions.

 The Wyoming Institute for Disabilities leads statewide efforts to enhance emergency planning for people with disabilities.
 Executive directors of Wyoming Protection and Advocacy, the Governor's Council on Developmental Disabilities, the Wyoming Department of Health's Developmental Disabilities Division, and WIND concurred with the need for a central statewide effort to assist emergency planners with efforts to ensure specific focus on people Unable To Self Evacuate and on other people with access and/or functional needs who would need help in an emergency.